Cuban migration to Miami: Politics

 The Cubans arriving after 1980 have closer ties to those remaining in Cuba.
 They tend to take charter flights to and from Miami to Cuba.

 In 2016 Hillary Clinton performed better than Obama in several heavily Cuban American neighborhoods.

-In Miami-Dade County, in the 2020 election, Cuban Americans tended to vote for Donald Trump.
-Residents of Cuban descent often had an antagonism against leftist movements due to associations with Fidel Castro.
+In Miami-Dade County, in the 2020 election, Cuban Americans tended to vote for Donald Trump in spite of rhetoric perceived as offensive to Latin Americans.
+Residents of Cuban descent often had an antagonism against progressive movements due to a perceived association with the socialist politics of Fidel Castro.
 Trump sought to attract these voters by implementing anti-Cuba policies.
 The courting of Miami Cubans, including those who had recently arrived in the U.S. and those who are of younger demographics, contributed to Trump taking Florida's electoral votes.
 Miami-Dade County nevertheless voted for Joe Biden, but the margin of victory for the Democrats was lower than in the previous few election cycles.

 Parks and recreation

 As common meeting places, several parks in the greater Miami area reflect the influence of Cuban migration to the community and nod to Cuban culture.

 Starting in the early 1970s, community leader and urban planner Jesús Permuy spearheaded the effort to designate a park for the Cuban exile community.
 The sometimes controversial proposed park was known for much of the almost ten-year effort simply as the "Latin Park," and faced some pushback from non-Cuban residents.
 The park was unanimously approved by the Miami City Commission, however, and finally opened in 1980 as José Martí Park in honor of Cuban icon José Martí.

-Another noteworthy park named after a popular Cuban figure is Máximo Gómez Park, named after Máximo Gómez.
-Additionally, other parks feature monuments and landmarks in honor of Cuban figures, such as the "MINOSO" sculpture in Miami Lakes' Optimist Park by Cuban artist Rafael Consuegra that was erected in honor of Cuban baseball player Minnie Minoso.